Chia-Network/pool-reference/README.md

 config file in `default_target_address` and `pool_fee_address` respectively.

 5. Change the `pool_url` in `config.yaml` to point to your external ip or hostname.
    This must match exactly with what the user enters into their UI or CLI, and must start with https://.
-For now http:// can also be used.

 6. Start the node using `chia start farmer`, and log in to a different key (not the two keys created for the pool).
 This will be referred to as the farmer's key here.
 Sync up your wallet on testnet for the farmer key.